RikuVan/svelte-custom-stores-demo/README.md

 </div>
 ```

- At this point we can mutate state willy-nilly in any way we like; this is probably not a good idea.
-Let's use some concepts popularized by Redux, without resorting to Redux itself (yet) to make this store a little safer.
-A first step would be to dipatch actions and update via a reducer, something along the lines of `useReducer` in React.
+ At this point we can mutate state willy-nilly in any way we like; nothing prevents you from doing `$state = new GiantBrainFart()` somewhere.
+So maybe the plain `writable` is not always a good idea.
+Let's use some state-handling patterns popularized by Elm and Redux, without resorting to Redux itself (yet) to make this store a little safer.
+A first step would be to dispatch actions and update state via a reducer, something along the lines of `useReducer` in React.
 This is easy.
-Lets start with a simple set of buttons with which we can show or hide some components, in my odd example, some dog pictures that pop up.
-At this point, you may want to follow along by cloning or looking at the [example repo](https://github.com/RikuVan/svelte-custom-stores-demo)(there are branches with versions of the app working with different custom stores).
 So let's add the simplest possible reducer.
 We will just use strings for our actions instead of objects with a type property--we can improve this later.
 Still there is a built-in bonus, now that our updates are happening via a serializable type, we can use the redux dev tools.
 Let's do it.

 ```js
 function createStore(init, reducer) {